Anthonypaige/investnurenergy/src/content/post/a-simplified-guide-to-solar-energy-roi.md

 In our hypothetical case, we look at a home using 12,000 kWh annually, offsetting half of its energy needs with a 6KW solar system.
 This system consists of 15 panels, each at 400 watts, costing a total of $18,000.
 The homeowners pay $0.15 per kWh to their utility provider.

-These examples serve as a baseline, but individual circumstances like location and home size can vary.
-For a tailored estimate, we recommend using our [Solar ROI calculator](link to Solar ROI calculator)
+These examples serve as a baseline, but individual circumstances like location and home size will vary.

 ### **Start with Understanding the TRUE Net System Cost**